Canner/WrenAI/deployment/kustomizations/README.md

 - `postgres:postgres`  These are the username(first) and password(second) for the database respectively, separated by a colon.
 In this case, both the username and password are “postgres”.
 - `@wren-postgresql`   This is the hostname of the database server. "wren-postgresql" means the database server is running in a Kubernetes cluster and it is named "wren-postgresql" in the *same* namespace.
 If you are using another namespace you must provide the full hostname, example: `wren-postgresql.wrenai.svc.cluster.local`, "wrenai" is the namespace name, "svc.cluster.local" is the default domain name for Kubernetes services no need to change it.
 - `:5432`              This is the port number.
 PostgreSQL servers listen on port 5432 by default.
 - `/admin_ui`          This is the name of the database you’re connecting to.
-In this case, the database name is “admin_ui”.
+In this case, the database name is `admin_ui`.
 It can be found in the helm values file in the auth.database parameter `deployment/kustomizations/helm-values_postgresql_14.yaml`

 # Minikube
 Prepare your k8s environment.
 Then use the `Steps to deploy` section to deploy WrenAI app into your k8s.